John E. McDonald, MD

 Sports Medicine and Arthroscopy

-John McDonald, MD, specializes in sports medicine, including hip, knee, and shoulder arthroscopy as well as general orthopedics.
+As a sports medicine physician, John McDonald, MD specializes in hip, knee, and shoulder arthroscopy as well as general orthopedics.

 A sports enthusiast all his life, Dr. McDonald encourages a team approach with shared decision making with each of his patients.
 From the very first appointment, an emphasis is placed on the patient’s values, preferences, goals, and expectations.
 A thorough discussion will also include the current and best scientific literature and Dr. McDonald’s opinion based on his extensive training and expertise.
 When patients, their families, physical therapists, and physicians all work together, the patient can achieve a quicker recovery and the success they desire through nonsurgical or surgical means.